ioccc-src/winner/tmp/things-todo.md

 - Check the [GitHub issue #3 comment 1615962832](https://github.com/ioccc-src/temp-test-ioccc/issues/3#issuecomment-1615962832)
 for links about the todo items wrt the [FAQ](/faq.md).

-- With the entries that we recommend the alt code first when it comes to it going too fast we should say not what it looks like in modern systems but rather what it LOOKED LIKE AT THE TIME.
-At Wed 22 Nov 2023 13:02:04 UTC the only entry that has had this done is [1985/lycklama](1985/lycklama/README.md).

 - Check 2001/westley for making `main()` have two args.
 Easy to make it have two args but harder to make it function right.